BakTheBig/ballwars/README.md

 ### Extreme Mode

 **Your Opponent dashes at you very often and very quickly and may even break the Game, to reset the Balls use**
-1. Player1
+1. Player1:

 Use 8
-1. Player2 or the AI
+1. Player2 or the AI:

 Use 9
-1. The Lazyball
+1. The Lazyball:

 Use 0

 ### Controls